The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Dazzling lights displays

 You may not get snow, but you will witness the jaw-dropping sight of the Nights of Lights’s 3 million white bulbs illuminating the city.
 Based on the Spanish practice of lighting a candle in the window for Christmas, the annual display has become an iconic Christmas tradition of its own.
 See the lights from a trolley or electric cart, or take to the water and view them by boat.
 Plane and helicopter rides let you see the spectacle from above.
-Entertainment, shopping and other seasonal community activities round out the festivities.
+Entertainment, shopping and other seasonal community activities round out the festivities, along with St. Augustine’s annual Christmas Parade, where you’ll see floats, marching bands, horses and St. Nick himself!

 Stay at the lovely Southern Oaks Inn, just a block from the center of the action at Plaza de la Constitucíon and two blocks from the Bridge of Lions.
 Beautifully landscaped, and both family- and pet-friendly, this property is also affordable—a true gem.